felixwiemuth/TypesafeKtorAPI/README.md

 #### Registering the routes

+First define an extension function on `io.ktor.server.routing.Routing` which adds routes for each Resource class using `io.ktor.server.resources.get` etc. by delegating to the implemented `get` and `post` functions.
-There will be an annotation generating this glue in the future:
+There will be an annotation generating this glue in the future.

 ```kotlin
 fun Routing.ordersRoutes() {